lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 **_Tell us a little about your current role: where do you work, your title and generally the sort of work that you and your team do._**

-I work at IBM on the Cognos Analytics for Mobile team.
-Cognos is a massive suite of business intelligence tools that can help organizations prep and report their data.
-It uses AI to help prep data, and provides powerful reporting, dashboards, and data explorations to create useful visualizations and reports.
-Cognos also takes data analytics further and uses AI to generate insights and predictions.
-Since it's true enterprise software, it runs in on-prem environments as well as the hybrid cloud.
+I work at IBM on the Cognos Analytics (CA) for Mobile team.
+CA is a suite of business intelligence tools that provides powerful cognitive capabilities.
+It uses AI and machine learning to help prep data and suggest ways to manage and visualize data.
+For example, it can suggest visualization types based on the type of data provided.
+It features best-in-class analytics capabilities, such as reporting, dashboards, data modelling, and data exploration.
+CA also takes analytics further and uses AI to generate insights and predictions.
+Since it's true enterprise software, it runs in on-prem environments as well as the hybrid cloud on IBM Cloud Pak™ for Data.

-Our development organizations includes somewhere around 300 developers.
+Our development organization includes somewhere around 300 developers.
 My main team fluctuates between 8 and 14 and includes interns, devs, QA engineers, and a dev manager.
-Our technical backgrounds have varied wildly, and so I've made learning a central part of our team.
+Our technical backgrounds have varied wildly, and so I've made learning a central part of our team's culture.
 The topics we've had to cover a lot of areas of learning.
-From the technical side: mobile, multiple CI servers, containers, Kubernetes, and experimentation with multiple automation tools.
-We've also had a learn a lot about the business domain - a lot of special interest and downstream groups come out the closer you get to launch.
+From the technical side: mobile development, React, React Native, Node.js, multiple CI servers, containers, Kubernetes, and multiple test automation tools.
+We've also had a learn a lot about the business domain - a lot of special interest and downstream groups have requirements to fulfill before your product can be deemed ready for general availability.
 Finally, we've had to teach a lot of JavaScript / TypeScript language fundamentals and software engineering principles.
 Myself and the senior developers have tried to bring our knowledge level to where the team is at in order to create a shallow on-ramp.
 So far, it's worked out quite well!

-We also have an extended family that includes a product manager,a UX designer, and for awhile we had a UX Researcher.
-We also interface with nearly 20 groups somewhat regularly.
+We also have an extended family that includes a product manager,a UX designer, and a UX Researcher.
+One of the biggest communication challenges is that we've had to interface with nearly 20 groups somewhat regularly.

 As far as the [Staff Eng Archetypes](https://staffeng.com/guides/staff-archetypes), I was originally deployed to this product as a *Solver*.
 I was challenged to get delivery on track while ensuring that the move from an on-prem monolithic world view to a cloud-native one was central to our delivery approach.
 I've played the *Tech Lead* role several times in my career, and while I do enjoy the ability to focus on execution in a limited scope, I generally get restless.
 I inevitably get curious about broader organizational technical concerns, and especially the overarching strategy and OKRs.
 In my last job I was a *Right Hand* and worked across multiple projects that were challenged.
 That has been my least favorite role because you never get to stay long enough to see how things really play out.
 I gravitate most towards the *Architect* archetype because it’s generally a good mix of strategy, technical, architecture, and mentorship.
 I also enjoy the variation.

 My main responsibility is enablement of Lean, Agile, and DevOps practices in order to accelerate delivery while maintaining a high standard of quality.
 I do this through mentorship focused on Agile code quality practices like TDD, FIRST principles of testing SOLID and other OOP principles, design patterns, and architectural patterns.
+I also have to frequently get into the code myself since our responsibilities are very broad.

-Our mobile apps are cloud-native additions to the CA family, and features multiple continuous delivery pipelines.
+Our mobile apps are amongst the first cloud-native additions to the CA family, and features multiple continuous delivery pipelines.
 Most importantly, they were greenfield, and presented the organization with the opportunity to find a path to cloud.
 This might sound like a typical scenario, but it was anything but because of the gravitational pull of our monolith.
 We've had to fight hard to avoid being pulled in.
 To make matters even more complicated, because we release similar to an SDK, there is actually a need to be a monolith.
 All we really did is insert a cloud-native workflow in front and de-couple as much as possibleat a growing.

 On top of being responsible for our iOS and Android apps, our team is DevOps-capable and owns the majority of our automated testing, handles most of our deployment responsibilities, and is tirelessly working to pursue greater levels of quality and speed.

-Prior to IBM I consulted for John Deere in a similar, albeit UI-focused, Lean / Agile transformation role across a group of 100 developers.
-Before that I worked at several companies across multiple industries.
-I was most influenced by my stints climbing the management ladder at the BMO Financial Group Institute for Learning, and as tech director at a small dev and events shop that ran Toyota Canada web properties (toyota.ca, scion.ca, lexus.ca) as well as the big trade shows - before they were acquired by Saatchi & Saatchi.
-Over my 20-year career, I've worn many hats outside of IC, including tech team lead, project manager, program manager, tech director, interaction designer, and information architect.
+Transforming the team to this state has been my overarching goal since I joined.

 **_Did you ever consider engineering management, and if so how did you decide to pursue the staff engineer path?_**